Sourcey Sourcey · open-source documentation engine

 Feed in Doxygen XML output and get modern, searchable API docs.
 Works with Moxygen for Markdown-based rendering.

-• Markdown guides
+• Markdown and MkDocs

 Built for developers